-The Relevance of Bill Clinton’s Achievements for Today’s Democratic Party
+Searching for Clinton: A New Agenda for Progressives

-William A. Galston
+By William A. Galston

-Ezra K. Zilkha Chair in Governance Studies, The Brookings Institution

 In May of 1982 I took a leave of absence from the University of Texas to serve as Issues Director in Walter Mondale’s presidential campaign.
 It was one of the most instructive experiences of my life.
 Although I didn’t realize it at the time, Mondale was to be the last Democratic nominee to take his bearings from the New Deal coalition as Franklin Roosevelt had assembled it half a century earlier.
 The five ensuing decades had left the country vastly changed.
 Much of the working class had entered the middle class and had come to think of themselves more as taxpayers than as recipients of government benefits.
 The civil rights revolution had moved race to the center of American politics, and with it, racially-inflected issues such as welfare, crime, and public order.
 The cultural turmoil of the 1960s had brought new issues to the fore.
 Vietnam shattered the Cold War anti-communist consensus between the political parties.
 Less than a decade after Richard Nixon had proclaimed that we’re all Keynesians now, stagflation broke the political hegemony of Keynesian thought.